BramVanroy/CharacTER/README.md

 ## Modifications by Bram Vanroy

-Bram Vanroy made some changes to this package that does not effect the result of calculate the metric but that should improve usability.
+Bram Vanroy made some changes to this package that do not affect the result of calculate the metric but that should improve usability.
 Code has been re-written to avoid the need for custom C++ code (instead the [C implementation of Levenshtein](https://github.com/maxbachmann/Levenshtein) alongside an LRU cache is used), to make functions more accessible and readable, and typing info has been included.
 Packaging has also improved to make uploading to PyPi a